psamuels00/economist-print-covers/lib/README.md

 # The Economist Print Covers - Library

 Step right up, ladies and gentlemen.
-This directory contains the main event.
+This directory contains the guts of the main event.